GUDHI/gudhi-devel/src/cython/doc/installation.rst

 ====

-Some GUDHI modules (cf. :doc:`modules list </index>`), and few examples requires CGAL, a C++ library that provides easy access to efficient and reliable geometric algorithms.
+Some GUDHI modules (cf. :doc:`modules list </index>`), and few examples require CGAL, a C++ library that provides easy access to efficient and reliable geometric algorithms.